-UMD-Winter: Australia: Global Leadership & International Business in Engineering and Technology (ENES/HONR)
+UMD-Winter: Australia: Global Perspectives of International Business in Engineering & Technology (ENES/HONR)

 Preparing to practice engineering in a global economy has become increasingly important for new engineers and other related majors to advance in their careers.
-In addition to a strong engineering background, there is a greater need for engineers with cross-cultural experience and global leadership skills.
+In addition to a strong engineering background, there is a greater need for engineers with cross-cultural experience and intercultural communication skills.
 Understanding the impact of technology solutions in a global context is crucial for students who are planning a career in engineering or other technology related fields.
 This course, which is open to all majors, will facilitate the acquisition of these global capabilities in the area of technology and engineering.

 You must be in good academic and judicial standing and you must not have any registration blocks to participate in this program.
 The minimum GPA for this program is listed above.